Discovery Day Camp 2022

 (Ta-Ki-Ma means Circle of Friendship)

 Get your Cub Scout outside with time-honored Scout experiences like Archery, Crafts, Sports, Science, Games, and much more!
-Join the Knights of the Scouttable at this FIVE-day program of activities which provides fun and new experiences for the Cub Scouts.
+Join us at this 5-day program of activities which provides fun and new experiences for the Cub Scouts.
 The daily program is centered on Cub Scout Adventures and Electives as they relate to the outdoors.
 Included in the cost of day camp is all necessary supplies for crafts and activities!
 All Scouts will receive a FREE camp T-shirt and hat upon arrival at camp.
 As well as a FREE custom patch upon completion of Camp.

 Activities: Age-appropriate activities for both Cub Scouts and Webelos including archery, crafts, games, and more.
 Activities vary by location.
 So be sure to attend more than one.